 Despite proving that not “everything” is bigger in Texas, the second largest canyon in the United States is still a stunning place to explore on foot, by bike or maybe even riding a horse (it is Texas!).

 Food & Drink: Chicken Fried Steak and Dr Pepper

 Ah… chicken fried steak.
 It doesn’t actually contain any chicken (though you can get chicken fried chicken!) but it tastes fantastic though you may want to exercise off all those delicious calories in the afternoon.
-And what else can you wash it down with other than Texas’ own Dr Pepper.
+And what else can you wash it down with other than Texas’ own Dr Pepper?

 Factory Tour: Blue Bell Ice Cream

 “Eat all we can & sell the rest” – that’s what it says in the staff room at the Blue Bell ice cream factory.
 Thankfully they make WAY too much for them to eat it all so we get to enjoy some too.
-On the tour of the factory you’ll see how they make ice-cream, fill tubs, create ice cream sandwiches, and then enjoy your favourite flavour in their ice cream parlour.
+On the tour of the factory, you’ll see how they make ice-cream, fill tubs, create ice cream sandwiches, and then enjoy your favourite flavour in their ice cream parlour.

 Man Made: BAPS Shri Swaminarayan Mandir Temple

 The Mandir Temple is a Hindu place of worship that was built from Turkish limestone and Italian marble.
-Consisting of 33,000 individual pieces, hand carved in India and then assembled on site like huge 3D jigsaw puzzle, it positively gleams in the Texas sun.
+Consisting of 33,000 individual pieces, hand carved in India and then assembled on site like a huge 3D jigsaw puzzle, it positively gleams in the Texas sun.